gdaow/marshpy/README.md

 #### BoolField

 BoolField loads a boolean from YAML.
 No additional parameter is available.
-The following values are accepted when loading a YAML object :
+The following values are accepted when loading a boolean from YAML :

 - For true : y, Y, yes, Yes, YES, true, True, TRUE, on, On, ON
 - For false : n, N, no, No, NO, false, False, FALSE, off, Off, OFF